House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 California is the mecca of American motorcycle riding.
-The favorable climate, stunning views, and historic roads draw motorcyclists from around the country.
-These factors have driven up the number of registered motorcycles in California to historic levels but have also increased the rate of motorcycle accidents as well.
+The favorable climate, stunning views, and historic roads draw motorcyclists nationwide.
+These factors have driven up the number of registered motorcycles in California to historic levels but have also increased the rate of motorcycle accidents.

-People often dream about riding up California’s historic oceanside highways or trekking from Chicago to L.A. on Route 66, but these rides can be dangerous.
+People often dream about riding up California’s historic oceanside highways or trekking from Chicago to L.A. on Route 66, but motorcycles can be dangerous.
 Motorcycle accidents happen frequently, and they usually result in severe injury or death.
-Here are California’s motorcycle accident statistics analyzed for this year, including General Statistics, The Importance of Helmets, and California Motorcycle Accident Trends.
+Here are California’s motorcycle accident statistics analyzed for this year.

 divider 4